Understanding Neural Networks and Individual Neuron Importance via Information-Ordered Cumulative Ablation: Related Work

-The authors of~\cite{Zhou_RevisitingCNNAblation} provide a different perspective on the results in~\cite{Deepmind_Cats} by showing that, although the effect of ablating individual neurons on overall classification performance is small, the effect on the classification of individual classes can be large.
+The authors of~\cite{Zhou_RevisitingCNNAblation} provided a different perspective on the results in~\cite{Deepmind_Cats} by showing that, although the effect of ablating individual neurons on overall classification performance is small, the effect on the classification of individual classes can be large.
 For example, ablating the ten most informative neurons from the fifth convolutional layer of AlexNet for a given class of the Places dataset makes its detection probability drop by more than 40\%, on average.
-Similar results were shown in~\cite{Meyes_Ablation} where the authors performed individual and pairwise ablations in a NN with two hidden layers trained on MNIST.
-They showed that some neurons encode general features, affecting overall classification accuracy strongly, while some neurons encode class-specific features, the ablation of which has less (but still noticable) effect on the classification performance.
+In a similar experiment, the authors of~\cite{Bau_Understanding} showed that by ablating as little as four of the 512 output channels of the last convolutional layer of VGG-16 can cause the detection probability of the ``ski resort'' class drop from 81.4\% to 64.0\%.
+Similar results along that line were shown in~\cite{Meyes_Ablation}, where the authors performed individual and pairwise ablations in a NN with two hidden layers trained on MNIST.
+They showed that some neurons encode general features, affecting overall classification accuracy strongly, while some neurons encode class-specific features, the ablation of which has less (but still noticeable) effect on the classification performance.
 Both~\cite{Meyes_Ablation} and~\cite{Zhou_RevisitingCNNAblation} observed that ablating neurons with class-specific features can have positive effect on the detection of an unrelated class, suggesting implications for targeted weight pruning.
 Meyes et al.~\cite{Meyes_Ablation} further discovered that pairwise ablation often has a stronger effect than the summed effect of ablating individual neurons, indicating that intermediate layers exhibit redundancy in some cases.
 Ablating a certain fraction of filters in different layers of a VGG-19 trained on ImageNet showed that different layers have different sensitivity to ablation, and that this sensitivity is also class-dependent, i.e., some classes suffer more from ablating filters in a given layer than others~\cite{Meyes_Ablation}.
 The authors of~\cite{Dalvi_GrainofSalt} performed ablation analysis in LSTM neural language models and LSTMs trained for machine translation.
 They ranked neurons via their linguistic importance by training a logistic classifier on neuron outputs and observing the weight the classifier places on a given neuron.
 They discovered that certain linguistic properties are represented by few neurons, while other properties are highly distributed, and that ablating a fixed fraction of linguistically important neurons harms part-of-speech tagging and semantic tagging tasks more strongly than ablating the same fraction of linguistically unimportant neurons.